-The demand for connectivity in global logistics continues to accelerate.
-According to Technavio, IoT in transport and logistics is expected to grow at a compound annual growth rate (CAGR) of approximately 17 percent through 2020.
-SpotSee is well positioned to take advantage of this trend by leveraging 40 years of expertise in transportation monitoring and sensing technologies with a new, innovative and low-cost approach to connectivity, tracking, and cloud analytics.
+As the demand for connectivity in global logistics continues to accelerate, SpotSee is well positioned to take advantage of this trend by leveraging 40 years of expertise in transportation monitoring and sensing technologies with a new, innovative and low-cost approach to connectivity, tracking, and cloud analytics.

 SpotSee is an internet of things end-to-end solution provider that enables customers to spot damage in their operations and see it in real time.
 SpotSee has developed a low-cost, connected, ecosystem that includes its own mobile virtual network enabler (MVNE) that delivers data from devices anywhere in the world to customers’ fingertips.
-SpotSee devices monitor shock, vibration, temperature and other environmental conditions through its market-leading brands such as ShockWatch®, ShockLog®, SpotBot™, OpsWatch and WarmMark®.
-The company has a global network of over 300 sales and technical service partners in 62 countries.
-SpotSee is headquartered in Dallas, Texas, with operations in Brazil, Netherlands, United Kingdom, China, Mexico and Graham, Texas.
+SpotSee devices monitor shock, vibration, temperature and other environmental conditions through its market-leading brands such as ShockWatch®, ShockLog®, SpotBot®, OpsWatch, and WarmMark®.